Gaussian beams and caustic avoidance in gravitational optics

 This means that the power, $\mathcal{P}$, is conserved within the bundle throughout the evolution.
-In other words, total number of photons contained in the bundle or the number of rays that pierce the cross--sectional area is constant.
-Then, the thin null bundle approximation and the geometric optics limit imply that there is no net emission or absorption throughout the propagation of an observable light bundle.
+In other words, the total number of photons contained in the bundle or the number of rays that pierce the cross-sectional area is constant.
+Then, the thin bundle approximation and the geometric optics limit imply that there is no net emission or absorption throughout the propagation of an observable light bundle.

 Let us now recall the definitions of the cosmological distances.
-The angular diameter distance, $D_{A}$, is obtained by taking the ratio of the estimated proper cross--sectional area of an object at the source point, $s$, to the measured solid angle at the observation point, $o$.
-The luminosity distance\footnote{Here, we reserve the name \textit{luminosity distance} for the distance definition given in eq.~(\ref{eq:distances_X-sec_angle}) which is sometimes referred to as \textit{corrected luminosity distance} in the literature.
+The angular diameter distance, $D_{A}$, is obtained by taking the ratio of the estimated proper cross-sectional area of an object at the source point, $s$, to the measured solid angle at the observation point, $o$.
+The luminosity distance\footnote{Here, we reserve the name \textit{luminosity distance} for the distance definition given in (\ref{eq:distances_X-sec_angle}) which is sometimes referred to as \textit{corrected luminosity distance} in the literature.
 We refer to the distance estimated through the comparison of absolute and apparent magnitudes of an object as \textit{uncorrected luminosity distance} as it does not involve the relativistic correction.}, $D_{L}$, is defined in a similar way when the situation is reversed, i.e.,

 The solid angle, $\delta \Omega$, is described at a vertex point and is given by